Cranham: Transport

 Front Lane is the main road through Cranham and runs north to south, connecting with the A127 road in the north.
 Approximately 0.5 mi to the northeast it has a junction with the M25 motorway, which forms the outer ring road of London.
 Cranham is the location of the Upminster depot of the London Underground's District line.
 The nearest London Underground station is at Upminster, approximately 0.75 mi to the west.
 The London-Tilbury-Southend line of the National Rail network passes through the area in two places, with the nearest station also at Upminster.
-There are Transport for London bus service to Upminster, Hornchurch, Romford, and Ockendon station on routes 248, 346 and 347.
+There are Transport for London bus service to Upminster, Hornchurch and Romford on routes 248 and 346.
+NIBSbuses route 269 which goes from Brentwood to Grays also serves a very small portion of Cranham near the Havering and Brentwood border at Puddledock Farm.